thi-ng/umbrella-docs-temp/hdom.releasetree.md

 ## releaseTree variable

-Recursively attempts to call the `release` lifecycle method on every element in given tree (branch), using depth-first descent.
+Recursively attempts to call the [ILifecycle.release()](./hdom.ilifecycle.release.md) lifecycle method on every element in given tree (branch), using depth-first descent.
 Each element is checked for the presence of the `__release` control attribute.
 If (and only if) it is set to `false`<!-- -->, further descent into that element's branch is skipped.

 <b>Signature:</b>